jasharrar/jdownloader-java-loader/README.md

 # jdownloader-java-loader
-very very simple shell to load jdownloader java version on raspberry pi
+very very simple way to load jdownloader java version on raspberry pi

+simply change the Exec line to point at your .jar